ullmanj/SendIt/README.md

 - [DONE] make width of chat boxes a little less
 - [DONE] figure out why top has a white header ?
 - [If time] add icon so they can see people in the send
-- make it so the user who is sending the sends doesn't have an icon or has a basic icon
-- make Send It icon the same size as Jamie's
+- [DONE] make Send It icon the same size as Jamie's

 SEND LOG
 - [DONE] make whole page scrollable